UnifiedPush/specifications/specifications/dbus.md

 ### Registration

 When a connector first wants to register, it should fetch all service names currently registered on the session bus, and filter it to only those which begin with `org.unifiedpush.Distributor.`.
 It should then choose one of these (see below) to use as its distributor.
-It must then generate a random string to use as a token, and call the [org.unifiedpush.Distributor2.Register] method with this token as the argument.
+It must then generate a random string to use as a token (UUIDv4 is recommended), and call the [org.unifiedpush.Distributor2.Register] method with this token as the argument.
 If the return value indicates "NEW_ENDPOINT", the distributor will then call the connector's [org.unifiedpush.Connector2.NewEndpoint] method to deliver the endpoint to it.
 When this has happened, the connector saves the token and the  endpoint received in its persistent storage.
 Registration is now complete.

 On subsequent startups, the connector should call [org.unifiedpush.Distributor2.Register] with the *same* token, and store the new endpoint returned, if it has changed.
 The connector should also implement the [org.unifiedpush.Connector2.NewEndpoint] method to receive notification about a changed endpoint from the distributor at any time.